This article by Jerry Cates was first published on 25 December 2014, and last revised on 28 March 2022. © Bugsinthenews Vol. 15:12(02):

 But, isn’t Forensic Pest Management More Expensive than Classical Pest Control?

-That’s true.
 What most consumers don’t realize, however, is that free bed bug inspections are rarely free.
 Those who perform free inspections still have to cover their expenses, especially if the inspection finds no bed bugs are present.
 Because it is easier to offer free inspections, though, many inspectors offer their services for free, expecting to cover their expenses with post-inspection charges.
 The easiest way to do that, of course, is to detect the presence of, and then perform a chargeable treatment for, the pests for which they are inspecting.
 The inspector knows the client already believes serious pests are present, usually because members of the household are suffering from recurring skin lesions of some kind.
 These days, the most likely culprit — according to conventional wisdom — is bed bugs.
 Because bed bugs are so difficult to treat successfully, bed bug treatments are significantly more expensive than most other pest management procedures.
 Thus bed bug inspectors who inspect at no charge have a built-in incentive to quickly find conclusive, or — at minimum — circumstantial evidence that bed bugs are present, to justify recommending a treatment that often is not needed.
 Free inspections are, therefore, strongly biased toward finding bed bugs, whether they are present or not.

 On the other hand, if worst comes to worst and bed bugs are actually found, the forensic inspection automatically takes the added steps needed to distinguish between the rooms that need to be treated, and those that do not.
 That can cut the costs and annoyance associated with the treatment considerably.
 Furthermore, by determining the actual source of the infestation, when such a determination can be made, the likelihood of a recurrence of the infestation later on is reduced, so — unlike with many classical urban pest management companies — the forensic pest manager is able to provide a substantial warranty against resurgence or reinfestation.

-Better yet, even after all these pluses are added up, the costs of having a home inspected for and treated against bed bugs by a forensic pest manager are no higher than those charged by most classical urban pest management companies, and often turn out to be much less.
+Once all these pluses are added up, the costs of having a home inspected for and treated against bed bugs by a forensic pest manager are no higher than those charged by most classical urban pest management companies, and often turn out to be much less.
 So, no, forensic pest management is not more expensive.
 In fact, it is more effective and costs less than any other means of resolving challenging, atypical pest issues.

 - Byrd, Jason H., and James H. Castner.
 2010.
 Forensic Entomology: The Utility of Arthropods in Legal Investigations (2nd Edition).
 CRC Press.